-Several studies have shown cases of cyclogenesis and their development in the presence of a stratospheric intrusions of high-PV (eg. Davis and Emanuel 1991; Davis 1992a; Iwabe and Da Rocha 2009; Barnes et al. 2021b).
-Bierly (1997) confirmed this link through composite analysis and show the importance of the upper-level intrusion during cyclones initial development.
+Several studies have shown cases of cyclogenesis and their development in the presence of stratospheric intrusions of high PV (e.g. Davis and Emanuel, 1991; Davis, 1992a; Iwabe and Da Rocha, 2009; Barnes et al., 2021b).
+Bierly (1997) confirmed this link through composite analysis and showed the importance of the upper-level intrusion during cyclones' initial development.
 Many studies have focussed on rapid cyclogenesis.
-A landmark case study shows a tropopause fold that developed in relation to the President's Day cyclone over the east coast of the United States (Uccellini et al. 1985).
-Rapid cyclogenesis has since been linked to the presence of a PV tower - an alignment of three distinct PV anomalies, in the upper troposphere, lower troposphere and surface (eg. Čampa and Wernli 2012).
-PV inversion is the perfect tool to infer how various PV anomalies affect evelogenetic forcing throughout the troposphere and stratosphere and has been used extensively throughout the scientific literature for this purpose.
-For example, extratropical cyclogenesis has been studied in the context of how different PV anomalies throughout the troposphere interact to influence cyclogenesis (Huo et al. 1999).
-Through the analysis of case studies, it was shown that the vertical alignment and phase of PV anomalies throughout the troposphere together with interactions between the main upper-level anomaly and smaller anomalies within the upper-level mean flow are important to cyclogenesis.
-PV inversion has also been used to show the effect of upper-level anomalies in a variety of other extra-tropical (Ahmadi-Givi et al. 2004; Pang and Fu 2017) and tropical (Moller and Montgomery 2000; Arakane and Hsu 2020) settings.
-Other studies have used PV inversion to diagnose numerical weather prediction (NWP) errors (Brennan and Lackmann 2005) and the effect on downstream precipitation (Baxter et al. 2011).
-Few studies have used PV inversion in an idealised setting to study the upperlevel and stratospheric intrusion depth's influence on cyclogenesis, especially from a Southern Hemispheric point of view.
+A landmark case study shows a tropopause fold that developed in relation to the President's Day cyclone over the east coast of the United States (Uccellini et al., 1985).
+Rapid cyclogenesis has since been linked to the presence of a PV tower - an alignment of three distinct PV anomalies, in the upper troposphere, lower troposphere and surface (e.g. Čampa and Wernli, 2012).
+PV inversion is the perfect tool to infer how various PV anomalies affect cyclogenetic forcing throughout the troposphere and stratosphere and has been used extensively throughout the scientific literature for this purpose.
+For example, extratropical cyclogenesis has been studied in the context of how different PV anomalies throughout the troposphere interact to influence cyclogenesis (Huo et al., 1999).
+Through the analysis of case studies, it was shown that the vertical alignment and phase of PV anomalies throughout the troposphere, together with interactions between the main upper-level anomaly and smaller anomalies within the upper-level mean flow, are important to cyclogenesis.
+PV inversion has also been used to show the effect of upper-level anomalies in a variety of other extratropical (Ahmadi-Givi et al., 2004; Pang and Fu, 2017) and tropical (Arakane and Hsu, 2020; Moller and Montgomery, 2000) settings.
+Other studies have used PV inversion to diagnose numerical weather prediction (NWP) errors (Brennan and Lackmann, 2005) and the effect on downstream precipitation (Baxter et al., 2011).
+Few studies have used PV inversion in an idealized setting to study the upper-level and stratospheric intrusion depth's influence on cyclogenesis, especially from a southern hemispheric point of view.
 A study of stratospheric depths in relation to surface cyclogenesis was performed in relation to cut-off lows (COLs) by Barnes et al. (2021a).
 This study was done from a climatological point of view in the Southern Hemisphere.
-The results show that stratospheric intrusions with a -1.5PVU tropopause associated with COLs detected on the 250hPa pressure level that extend to 300hPa or below, are more likely to result in surface cyclogenesis.
+The results show that stratospheric intrusions with a -1.5 PVU tropopause associated with COLs detected on the 250 hPa pressure level that extend to 300 hPa or below are more likely to result in surface cyclogenesis.
 The COL extension climatology by Barnes et al. (2021a) was based on real-case reanalysis data.
-As reanalysis data, climatological averages and composites were used, the isolated effect that the PV intrusions studied by Barnes et al. (2021a) had on surface cyclogenesis was not considered.
-Studying these processes in an idealised setting will add to our understanding of the effect that stratospheric intrusions have on surface processes.
+As reanalysis data, climatological averages and composites were used; the isolated effect that the PV intrusions studied by Barnes et al. (2021a) had on surface cyclogenesis was not considered.
+Studying these processes in an idealized setting will add to our understanding of the effect that stratospheric intrusions have on surface processes.